 I do not like the ubiquitous straw.
 I have seen huge discussion threads about lengths, diameters, materials, blowing bubbles in water, how deep the water should be, and other details.
 They just aren’t necessary!
 Using a prop like that takes us too far away from singing and puts us somewhere else.
 I think it is worth the effort to figure out how to use your own body.
 It’s not hard.

 Someone who honks or blows tons of air or valves hard in the larynx can feel a very different kind of voicing with this exercise.
-If you are a warm-up kind of person, it can be a good gentle start to a session, even if it does nothing more than help you calm the heck down.
+It can be a good gentle start to a session, even if it does nothing more than help you calm the heck down.